- Using Article Databases

 Go to the search.
 Try it.
 View the above example and limit the results to 2005-present.
 How many results?

-Use the ORU library catalog to find books in the library and ebook records that link to the full text ebook.
+Use the ORU library catalog to find books in the library.
+The library catalog includes ebook records with links to the full text ebook.
 Librarians and reference student workers are available at the reference desk if you have questions or need assistance.

 Try a subject